NormProgr/Deep-Learning-for-Semiparametric-DiD-Estimation/README.md

 this includes creating the pdf of the thesis and running multiple simulations.

-## Paper
+## Table of Contents

-The paper is structured as follows in */paper/*:

-- Main file for the paper
-  - deep_learning_for_semiparametric_did_estimation.tex
-- Titel page
-  - title.tex
-- Introduction
-  - intro.tex
-- Methodology
+1. Introduction - 1
-  - methodology.tex
+1. Methodology - 3
+   1. 2x2 Difference in Differences - 3
+   1. Outcome Regression - 4
+   1. Inverse Probability Weighting - 4
+   1. Double Robust Difference in Differences - 5
+1. Deep Learning - 7
+   1. Revision of Deep Learning - 7
-- Deep Learning
+   1. Deep Learning for Inference - 10
-  - deepl.tex
-- Monte Carlo Simulations
+1. Monte Carlo Simulations - 11
-  - monte_carlo.tex
-- Application
-  - application.tex
-- Discussion
-  - discussion.tex
-- Conclusion
-  - conclusion.tex
-- Appendix
-  - appendix.tex
-- References
-  - references.bib
+   1. Data Generating Process - 11
+   1. Results Homogenous Treatment Effects - 13
+   1. Results Heterogeneous Treatment Effects - 15
+   1. Comparison of Deep Learning Architectures - 17
-- Statement
+1. Application - 18
+1. Discussion and Further Research - 21
-  - statement.tex
+1. Conclusion - 22

+The papers content is structured in LaTeX in the following directory: */paper/*

 ## Monte Carlo Simulations

 ### Classical Methods

-Non-deep learning simulations are ordered like that in the paper:

-These include the following estimators:
+Non-deep learning simulations are ordered like that in the paper, which includes the following estimators:

 - Two-Way-Fixed-Effects
   - twfe_dgp1.py